 In January 2023, NOVAGOLD adopted a Climate Change Policy to set out the approach taken by NOVAGOLD to address its contribution to and impacts of climate change with reference to its operations.
 The Climate Change Policy forms the basis of an iterative process of policy development in line with the relative position and size of the Company, the stage of development of the Company's assets, and the evolution of knowledge, technology, and innovative solutions in response to climate change.
-The commitments made in the Climate Change Policy apply to the activities of NOVAGOLD and its subsidiaries and partnerships in relation to NOVAGOLD's ownership share in all assets.
-At joint ventures where NOVAGOLD does not have full operational control the Climate Change Policy may not be applied if an individual site has its own policy in place.
+The commitments made in the Climate

+Change Policy apply to the activities of NOVAGOLD and its subsidiaries and partnerships in relation to NOVAGOLD's ownership share in all assets.
+At joint ventures where NOVAGOLD does not have full operational control the Climate Change Policy will be used to guide NOVAGOLD's approach, though it is acknowledged that the Climate Change Policy may not be applied if an individual site has its own policy in place.
 While NOVAGOLD recognizes that it is appropriate for each of its operations to have individual targets and commitments, NOVAGOLD expects all its subsidiaries and partnerships to adhere to the commitments outlined in the Climate Change Policy.
 A complete copy of the Climate Change Policy is available on the Company website at: www.novagold.com under the Governance tab.